owl4ce/dotfiles/README.md

 </details>

 <details>
-<summary><b>Regenerate font caches</b></summary>
+<summary><b>2.
+Regenerate the font caches</b></summary>

-This ensures all existing caches are cleared and regenerated for all installed fonts.
+This ensures all existing caches are cleaned and regenerated for all installed fonts.

 ```sh
 💲 fc-cache -rv